JoWayne94/Computational-Fluid-Dynamics-Portfolio/README.md

 **AERO96014 - Fundamentals of Computational Fluid Dynamics**

-This respository contains 2 sets of files (for now) written in C++ & MATLAB fulfilling the Imperial Aeronautics module.
+This respository contains 2 sets of files written in C++ & MATLAB fulfilling the Imperial Aeronautics module.

 **CFD Coursework 1** (90%)